Vervious/gpt/README.md

 > [!NOTE]
 > *Retroactive Note 2/25*.
-Everything below has not been retroactively reviewed yet!
+Everything below has not been retroactively commented on yet!

 Note that the all_layer generally does seem slightly worse.
 For instance: